Tragedy is repeated

 While the world of Xenogears is quite large and detailed, it is still essentialized to the point of merely complementing the story.
 In fact, for such a large world it still feels quite small or underused, and there are many places that we only catch brief glimpses of, or hear about but never visit.
 But given the amount of detail put into the history and social structure of those places the characters mainly engage with, the world and narrative achieves a good balance and never lets the world take primacy over the story.

 Finally, an important part of the universe in Xenogears is its inherent cosmic laws and structure.
 Unfortunately, due to Xenogears remaining only one third (or barely one third) of the complete story, not everything about the laws and structure of this universe is fully clarified or unveiled.
-I will go into more about this in the last part of this analysis (in part 2), when I move on to speculation about episode I and VI.
-But what is revealed or otherwise hinted at in Xenogears (Episode V) and its sourcebook (Xenogears: Perfect Works~The Real Thing~) is a universe with at least two separate dimensions: our "four-dimensional" universe of space and time, and a higher dimension of "waves" that can be considered the source or origin of our lower universe.
+I will go into more about this in the last part of this analysis (in part 4), when I move on to speculation about episode I and VI.
+But what is revealed or otherwise hinted at in Xenogears (Episode V) and its "lore bible" (Xenogears: Perfect Works~The Real Thing~) is a universe with at least two separate dimensions: our "four-dimensional" universe of space and time, and a higher dimension of "waves" that can be considered the source or origin of our lower universe.
 Yet the two dimensions form a single universe with both parts included.

 What the laws and structure of the higher dimension is like is unknown, but some type of wave being or wave beings exist there.
 In our lower dimension of space and time as we know it, the primary inhabitants are human beings and their civilizations, along with lower animal-type lifeforms that are only sometimes given human-like intelligence due to human genetic engineering (The dotesqueChu-Chupolin race being the primary example of the latter).